What Is Entrepreneurship?

 What Do Entrepreneurship Majors Do?

 The LMU Entrepreneurship Program offers a state-of-the-art curriculum combined with innovative co-curricular activities.
 Undergraduate and graduate courses are designed to challenge students and expand the limits of their entrepreneurial capacity.
 Our co-curricular programs provide opportunities to connect with successful entrepreneurs, visit leading companies, participate in business plan competitions, and develop hands-on experience in building a business.

-We are proud of our world famous Business Incubator which provides students with the workplace and guidance to prepare their businesses for the real world.
-We also host the Hilton Distinguished Entrepreneur Lecture Series, Dinner with a Winner, and Wall of Honor Awards, all of which allow students to learn from and make connections with successful entrepreneurs.
+We are proud of our world famous Business Incubatorwhich provides students with the workplace and guidance to prepare their businesses for the real world.
+We also host the Hilton Distinguished Entrepreneur Lecture Series, and Dinner with a Winner, all of which allow students to learn from and make connections with successful entrepreneurs.

 We are fortunate to be located in the center of one of the most vibrant entrepreneurship communities in the world, Silicon Beach.
 This new mecca for tech and innovation has served our students well - offering an abundance of internship and job opportunities.

 Is This Major Right for You?

 You might be an Entrepreneurship major if you:

 - Have a “fire in the belly”